manxjason/TFS_Release_Tracker/README.md

 5. Add an entry to your host file so the name resolves to IIS, and all user host files so the same binding resolves to the host server IP. e.g.
 	- TFS Server host file: `releasetracker 127.0.0.1`
 	- Server host file: `releasetracker 192.168.0.5` (the TFS Server host IP)

+###Disclaimer

+This is a **temporary** solution while Microsoft develop an official SDK and/or feature.
+Use at your own risk.